Nikhilesh-hub/TTS-Streamlit-App/README.md

 - **Render**: Easy deployment with automatic builds from GitHub
 - **Railway**: Simple deployment with GitHub integration
 - **Self-hosting**: Deploy on your own server or cloud instance

+## Troubleshooting

+### Deployment Issues

+- **Pillow Installation Failures**: If you encounter errors with Pillow installation during deployment, ensure you're using a compatible Python version (3.10.x recommended) and that Pillow is explicitly listed in requirements.txt.

+- **Dependency Conflicts**: Some newer Python versions (like 3.13.x) may have compatibility issues with certain packages.
+If you encounter build errors, try specifying Python 3.10.12 in your runtime.txt file.

+- **Memory Errors**: If you encounter memory errors during deployment, try reducing the size of your dependencies or upgrading to a higher tier on your hosting platform.

+### Local Development Issues

+- **Audio Not Playing**: Ensure your browser supports HTML5 audio playback.

+- **gTTS API Errors**: If you encounter errors with the Google TTS API, check your internet connection and verify that the API is accessible from your location.